Matlih/Blacksite-Node/README.md

 ---

-**1. Windows Installer (`blacksite-node-setup.exe`)**
+**1. Windows Installers (NSIS and MSI)**

-A standard NSIS installation wizard.
+Standard installation wizards.
 Installs the application to `Program Files`, creates Start Menu shortcuts, and registers an uninstaller entry in the Windows Control Panel.
 Intended for everyday users on a fixed workstation.

 ```
 Target audience   :  Fixed workstation operators